dadoonet/elasticsearch-beyonder/README.md

 }
 ```

-When Beyonder starts, it will create the index templates named `index_lifecycle` into elasticsearch.
+When Beyonder starts, it will create the index templates named `my_lifecycle` into elasticsearch.

 # Tests